vinayak-mehta/nbcommands/README.md

 Future enhancements:

-- `nbblack`: Blacken each cell in Jupyter notebooks.
 - `nbstrip`: Strip outputs from Jupyter notebooks.
 - `nbecho`: Add a code cell to a Jupyter notebook.
 - `nbdiff`: Find the diff between two Jupyter notebooks.